Shot heard round the world (soccer): Background

-Since Trinidad and Tobago held the advantage in goal differential, they only needed a draw to qualify for what would have been their first World Cup finals.
-The United States, on the other hand, needed a road victory against Trinidad to qualify.
+Since Trinidad and Tobago held the advantage in goal differential, they only needed a draw at home to qualify for what would have been their first World Cup finals.
+The United States, on the other hand, needed to beat Trinidad on the road qualify.
 Costa Rica had already qualified for the tournament in Italy.

 Match

 The game was played on November 19, 1989 in the Hasely Crawford Stadium in Port of Spain.
 The stadium was painted red as an homage to the Strike Squad as the Trinidadian team was then known.

 Early on, John Harkes tried unsuccessfully to score, while Trinidad and Tobago's Paul Elliot-Allen had two attempts on goal.
 Eventually, the breakthrough came in the 30th minute when Bruce Murray passed a bouncing ball to Paul Caligiuri, who dodged a rival defender and fired a looping left-footed shot from well outside the box that beat Trinidadian goalkeeper Michael Maurice and gave the U.S. a 1–0 lead.
 It appeared that Maurice waited for the ball practically standing on the goal line; he later said he could not see it, arguing that the sun had blinded him.

 In the second half, the Trinidadians went on an offensive to find an equalizer, but Tony Meola made several saves to deny them.
 After the final whistle, the U.S. players joyously celebrated while Trinidad and Tobago was left in consternation.